ParallelAgile/CodeBot/codegen-process-guide/hello-codebot-project.md

 The easiest way to try the project out - assuming you have both Enterprise Architect and our EA add-in installed - is to generate the application directly from the model.

-First double-click the "eapx" file to load the project into EA.
+First double-click the `.eapx` file to load the project into EA.
 Have a look at the domain model and wireframes while you're there...

 When you're ready, right-click on the root "Model" package in the Package Browser, and choose `Specialize` > `Parallel Agile` > `Generate Project`.

 ### 2. ... or, upload the XMI file to the CodeBot web console

 If you don't have either EA or the add-in installed, you can still generate the whole system via the [CodeBot web console](https://parallelagile.net/), using the already-exported XMI file.
-(Download link above...)
+(EA and MD links above...)

 ## Try it out!